dylan-dinh/api-gin/README.md

 - `CREATE DATABASE $name WITH OWNER $user_name`

 Only the first argument will be used to open the configuration file.
+Others will be ignored.
 Then run :
 - `go run main.go -c=confFile.ini`